Scale free chaos in the confined Vicsek flocking model: Introduction

 \section{Introduction}

+The Vicsek model (VM) deals with the paradigm of dry active matter whose components influence their collective behavior without being immersed in a fluid or other medium \cite{cha20,mar13}.
+In the VM, $N$ self-propelled particles move with constant speed in a box with periodic boundary conditions, follow discrete time dynamics, and their velocities are directed to the average velocity of their neighbors plus an alignment noise \cite{vic95,vic12}.
+The VM undergoes an ordering transition for noise below a critical value (or particle density above a critical value) in which a gas of disordered particles filling the box evolves to ordered patterns such as traveling bands, or to an ordered ``liquid'' within boxes that are not sufficiently large \cite{cha20}.
+This flocking transition has attracted immense interest, for it seems to describe similar phenomena in very many physical and biological systems exhibiting critical behavior.

-For reasons that are not well understood, many biological systems live close to criticality, which induces power law behavior of macroscopic variables \cite{mor11,bia12}.
-Examples include networks of neurons in vertebrate retinas \cite{mor11}, amino acid frequencies in proteins \cite{tan17}, or flocking phenomena in animals \cite{sum10,aza18,cav18}.
-The components of many of these systems interact only with closer ones, defined either metrically or topologically \cite{cav18}.
-However, the maximum correlation length separating two mutually influencing components is proportional to the system size.
-Macroscopic variables depend only on this correlation length which, in turn, scales with the distance to the critical surface.
-Power laws arise from this scale-free behavior, which can be exploited using ideas from equilibrium phase transitions \cite{hua87}.
-Apropos, insect swarms provide particularly rich empirical data \cite{oku86,oku01,cav18,puc14}.
+For reasons that are not completely understood, many biological systems live close to criticality, which induces power law behavior of macroscopic variables \cite{mor11,bia12,non17}.
+Examples include networks of neurons in vertebrate retinas \cite{mor11} (see Ref.~\onlinecite{non17} for the influence of random subsampling of large retinal datasets in signatures of criticality), amino acid frequencies in proteins \cite{tan17}, or flocking phenomena in animals \cite{sum10,aza18,cav18}.
+In many such systems, their components interact only with neighboring ones, defined either metrically or topologically \cite{cav18}.
+However, the maximum correlation length separating two mutually influencing components is proportional to the system size and not to any intrinsic length associated to individuals.
+This is a manifestation of scale free behavior and power laws obeyed by macroscopic variables such as the correlation length, susceptibility to changes in the polarization order parameter and dynamic correlation \cite{cav18}.

+Insect swarms provide particularly rich empirical data and peculiar critical behavior \cite{oku86,oku01,kel13,puc14,att14plos,att14,cav17,gor16,sin17}.
+Male midges and other diptera form swarms near visual markers to attract females for reproductive purposes \cite{oku86,oku01,puc14}.
+While small swarms track the marker shape, larger swarms are more isotropic and shape independent \cite{puc14}.
+In laboratory experiments, swarms form far from the walls of the enclosure that contains them \cite{kel13}.
+Topological data analysis of experiments shows that the swarm can be thought of as a condensed phase (the swarm nucleus) surrounded by a vapor phase (insects leaving and entering the nucleus \cite{sin17}).
+Isotropic swarms lack translation invariance and their cohesion may be explained by a confining harmonic potential \cite{gor16}.